A bureaucrat in a dystopic society becomes an enemy of the state as he pursues the woman of his dreams.

-Sam Lowry is a harried technocrat in a futuristic society that is needlessly convoluted and inefficient.
+Sam Lowry (Jonathan Pryce) is a harried technocrat in a futuristic society that is needlessly convoluted and inefficient.
 He dreams of a life where he can fly away from technology and overpowering bureaucracy, and spend eternity with the woman of his dreams.
-While trying to rectify the wrongful arrest of one Harry Buttle, Lowry meets the woman he is always chasing in his dreams, Jill Layton.
-Meanwhile, the bureaucracy has fingered him responsible for a rash of terrorist bombings, and both Sam and Jill's lives are put in danger.
+While trying to rectify the wrongful arrest of one Harry Buttle (Brian Miller), Lowry meets the woman he is always chasing in his dreams, Jill Layton (Kim Greist).
+Meanwhile, the bureaucracy has fingered him responsible for a rash of terrorist bombings, and Sam and Jill's lives are put in danger.

 In a highly structured and bureaucratic state, the government has installed extreme and highly counterproductive measures for which to track down terrorists.
-A "bug" in the system mixes up the last name of a terrorist (Tuttle) and an innocent man (ironically enough Buttle).
-Thus, the wrong man (Buttle) is arrested and killed while Tuttle continues to roam free.
-Sam Lowry, an average man with a mother who "knows people", is assigned to investigate the error.
-At the same time, Jill layton, Buttle's neighbor, is trying to report the mistake to authorities.
+A "bug" in the system mixes up the last name of terrorist Harry Tuttle (Robert De Niro) and an innocent man, named Buttle (Brian Miller).
+Thus, Buttle is arrested and died from heart problems while Tuttle continues to roam free.
+Sam Lowry (Jonathan Pryce), an average man with a mother who "knows people", is assigned to investigate the error.
+At the same time, Jill Layton (Kim Greist), Buttle's neighbor, is trying to report the mistake to authorities.
 Due to the extremely inefficient bureaucracy, she finds the process to be very tedious.
-Meanwhile, Sam Lowry, who has been dreaming about Jill, gets sidetracked by his fantasies and ends up also being a victim of the counter productivity of the government.
+Meanwhile, Sam, who has been dreaming about Jill, gets sidetracked by his fantasies and ends up also being a victim of the counter productivity of the government.

-Bureaucracy and ductwork run amok in the story of a paperwork mixup that leads to the imprisonment of Mr. Buttle, shoe repairman, instead of Harry Tuttle, illegal freelance Heating Engineer.
-Bureaucrat Sam Lowry (prone to escapes to a fantasy world) gets branded a terrorist and becomes hunted by the state himself in the process of correcting the mistake.
+Bureaucracy and ductwork run amok in the story of a paperwork mix-up that leads to the imprisonment of Mr. Buttle (Brian Miller), shoe repairman, instead of Harry Tuttle (Robert De Niro), illegal freelance Heating Engineer.
+Bureaucrat Sam Lowry (Jonathan Pryce) (prone to escapes to a fantasy world) gets branded a terrorist and becomes hunted by the state in the process of correcting the mistake.

 Meanwhile, Sam Lowry (Jonathan Pryce), a low-level government employee for the nation's Ministry of Information (MOI), often daydreams of himself as a winged warrior saving a beautiful maiden.
 One day he is assigned the task of trying to rectify the mishap of Buttle's arrest.
 His boss, Mr Kurtzmann (Ian Holm), is flustered by the appearance of a compensation check issued to Mrs Buttle for her husband.
 Sam is asked to transfer the funds directly to Mrs Buttle's bank account.
 The request is sent back because she doesn't have a bank account.
 Sam says he will drive out to her flat and deliver the check in person.